What is the definition of theft? What are the consequences of theft?

 Theft is defined in Washington D.C. as wrongfully using or obtaining someone else’s property with the intent to deprive the other person of this property or to use the property as one’s own.
 Stolen property not only includes physical property but also can include services, intellectual property, and identity.

-Any theft where the property is valued under $1,000 is considered theft in the second degree, or petty theft and punishment may include fines and jail time up to 180 days.
+Stealing any property valued under $1,000 is considered theft in the second degree, or petty theft and punishment may include fines and jail time up to 180 days.
 Any theft where the property is valued over $1,000 is considered both theft in the first degree and a felony and punishment may include fines and jail time up to 10 years.

 What types of theft can I be charged with?

-Theft charges range from shoplifting to identity theft investigations and may include embezzlement of government funds, theft of government funds, improper use of government payroll and time and attendance fraud.
+Charges range from shoplifting to identity theft investigations and may include embezzlement of government funds, improper use of government payroll and time and attendance fraud.
 The amount alleged to have been stolen will determine whether the charge is brought as a misdemeanor or felony.

 What is the definition of shoplifting?
 What are the consequences for shoplifting?